La Femme Nikita (film): Aftermath and influence

 When asked about a follow-up to Nikita, Anne Parillaud said that she was not interested in a sequel.
 She said: "If the film was a failure, would you have had anything more to say about her?
 No. Of course not."

-Remake
+Remakes

 La Femme Nikita was remade in Hong Kong as the action film Black Cat directed by Stephen Shin in 1991.

 It was remade in Hollywood as Point of No Return by John Badham in 1993.
 This was part of a trend in the late 1980s and early 1990s for Hollywood to remake French films.
 Daily Variety noted that between 1987 and 1993, Hollywood remade seventeen contemporary French films, which had been released in the 1970s, 1980s, and 1990s.
 The remakes were generally initiated by the French films and, given the size of the American market, often make more money for their directors as American adaptations than they do as original films in France.